sangalesandip86/CrudSpringBoot/README.md

 * returns an event with the given id
 * if the matching event exists, the response code is 200 and the response body is the matching event object
 * if there is no event in the collection with the given id, the response code is 404

-Your task is to complete the given project so that it passes all the test cases when running the provided unit tests.
-The project by default supports the use of the H2 database.
-Implement the `POST` request to `/events` first because testing the other methods requires `POST` to work correctly.

 ## Commands
 - run: